GeneralFrosa/Action-TWRP-Builder/README.md

 # Use Github Action to compile Recovery

-- Support TWRP, SHRP compilation and production
+- Support PBRP compilation and production

 ---